gozderam/3DCarSimulation/README.md

 ![](Demo/night_effect.png)

 ## Technology
-Project coded with C++ with OpenGL library (GLEW, GLFW).
+Project coded with C++ with OpenGL library (GLEW, GLFW, GLM).
 Model loading with ASSIMP library.

 ## References
 All needed references included in the repo.